sanp/sanp.github.io.mkdocs/docs/index.md

 # Welcome to Sanp's blog

-A blog where I write about random techy/programming things I'm doing.
+This is a blog where I write about random techy / programming things I'm doing.

+Learn more about me in my [About](about) section.

 ## Posts

-Nothing yet...
+Coming soon...